rust-lang/book/nostarch/chapter16.md

 a code structure that is different from that in programs running in a single thread.

-Programming languages implement threads in a few different ways.
-Many operating systems provide an API for creating new threads.
-This model where a language calls the operating system APIs to create threads is sometimes called *1:1*, meaning one operating system thread per one language thread.
-The Rust standard library only provides an implementation of 1:1 threading; there are crates that implement other models of threading that make different tradeoffs.
+Programming languages implement threads in a few different ways, and many operating systems provide an API the language can call for creating new threads.
+The Rust standard library uses a
+*1:1* model of thread implementation, whereby a program uses one operating system thread per one language thread.
+There are crates that
+implement other models of threading that make different tradeoffs to the 1:1 model.

 ### Creating a New Thread with `spawn`